vdevarajprabhu/platform-learn.en/help/tutorial-web-sdk/configure-permissions.md

 ## Experience Platform

 These features should be available to all Experience Cloud customers, even if you are not a customer of a Platform-based application like Real-time CDP.
-If you don't see them, please [request access](http://adobe.ly/websdkaccess).

 * Access to the **default production** sandbox.
 * Access to **[!UICONTROL Manage Schemas]** and **[!UICONTROL View Schemas]** under **[!UICONTROL Data Modeling]**